hyperoslo/Presentation/README.md

 ## Contributing

-Please check our [playbook](https://github.com/hyperoslo/playbook/blob/master/GIT_AND_GITHUB.md) for guidelines on contributing.
+Please see our [playbook](https://github.com/hyperoslo/playbook/blob/master/GIT_AND_GITHUB.md) for guidelines on contributing.

 ## Credits

 [Hyper](http://hyper.no) made this.
 We’re a digital communications agency with a passion for good code and delightful user experiences.
-If you’re using this library we probably want to [hire you](https://github.com/hyperoslo/iOS-playbook/blob/master/HYPER_RECIPES.md) (we consider remote employees too, the only requirement is that you’re awesome).
+If you’re using this library we probably want to [hire you](https://github.com/hyperoslo/iOS-playbook/blob/master/HYPER_RECIPES.md) (we consider remote employees, too; the only requirement is that you’re awesome).

 ## License